metrorailings/OwlBlog/content/posts/week-4-insights.md

 On top of that, Detroit's defensive tackles are a soft bunch.
 Pushed around pretty easily.

 Stocking up on Patriot rejects is not a good way to build a roster, Matt.

+It took a quarter, but New Orleans' B-team of cornerbacks are holding up well finally.

+Drew Brees is nailing some fantastic passes here against Detroit's porous zone coverage.